 What is a stockade fence?
 It is the most simple and economical type of privacy fence.
-Usually constructed with wood pickets fitted tightly together with pointed or rounded edges on top.
+Usually a fence of closely fitted vertical boards with pointed tops.
+Keep reading to learn the advantages of choosing a stockade fence for your home.

 Advantages of a Stockade Fence

 The main advantage of the classic stockade fence is providing an affordable privacy fence to enclose your back yard.
-You can keep your pets and children safe and provide a private area for outdoor living.
+A stockade fence also makes for an effective windbreak, a great pet fence, keep your children safe and provide a private area for outdoor living.

 You can build a stockade fence yourself.
 You can find a wide variety of stockade fence panels in stock at your local hardware store and the necessary hardware, rails and posts to build a fence.